Renata Zarazúa: 2025: Historic top-10 win at the US Open

 Zarazúa became the first Mexican player in 25 years to win a match at the Australian Open when she defeated Taylor Townsend.
 She lost to fourth seed Jasmine Paolini in the second round.

 She overcame Yanina Wickmayer to record her maiden win at Wimbledon, before losing to 13th seed and eventual finalist, Amanda Anisimova, in the second round.

 At the US Open, Zarazúa defeated world No. 6, Madison Keys, her first top-10 win, making history for her country as the first Mexican woman to ever beat a top-10 opponent at the US Open, and the first to defeat a top-10 seed at any major since 1995 (when Angélica Gavaldón defeated No. 3 Jana Novotná in Australia).
-She lost her second round match to Diane Parry in a third set tiebreak.
+She lost her second-round match to Diane Parry in a third set tiebreak.

 In September at the SP Open, wins over wildcard entrant Luiza Fullana, Berfu Cengiz and top seed Beatriz Haddad Maia saw Zarazúa reach her first tour-level semifinal since Acapulco in 2020.
-She lost in the last four to eventual champion Tiantsoa Sarah Rakotomanga Rajaonah in straight sets.
+She lost in the last four to the eventual champion, Tiantsoa Rakotomanga Rajaonah, in straight sets.

 In November, Zarazúa won her third WTA 125 singles title at the Austin Challenger, defeating Marina Stakusic in the final.

-Performance timelines
+Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup, and Olympic Games are included in win–loss records.